identitatem/idp-mgmt-operator/README.md

 Here is a summary of the commands you need to run:

-1. Clone the repo and setup AWS account environment variables
+1. Clone the acmesh-official repo and setup AWS account environment variables

 ```bash
 export AWS_ACCESS_KEY_ID={your AWS Access Key ID}